Songea

 Songea is the capital of Ruvuma Region in southwestern Tanzania.
 It is located along the A19 road.
-The city has a population of approximately 203,309, and it is the seat of the Roman Catholic Archdiocese of Songea.
+The city has a population of 286,285, and is the seat of the Roman Catholic Archdiocese of Songea.
 Between 1905 and 1907, the city was a centre of African resistance during the Maji Maji Rebellion in German East Africa.
 The city is poised to experience significant economic growth in the near future as the Mtwara Corridor opens up in a few years.
-Projected to be the sixth fastest growing city on the African continent between 2020 and 2025, with a 5.74% growth.
+It is projected to be the sixth fastest growing city on the African continent between 2020 and 2025, with a 5.74% growth.

 History

-Songea was a great Ngoni warrior, hanged in 1906 during the time of German repression of the Maji Maji rebellion.
-Songea had been spared the death sentence because he had surrendered.
-However he demanded to be hanged along with the other Ngoni leaders.
-The Germans complied.
+The city took its names after one of the Ngoni warriors, killed in 1906 during the time of German repression of the Maji Maji rebellion.